gr4vy/gr4vy-python/README.md

 ## Logging & Debugging

-The SDK makes it easy possible to log responses to the console.
+The SDK makes it possible to log responses to the console.

 ```python
   print(client.list_buyers())